yalue/hip_plugin_framework/README.md

 Coding Style
 ------------

-Even though CUDA supports C++, contributions to this project should use the C programming language when possible.
-C or CUDA source code should adhere to the parts of the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) that apply to the C language.
+Even though HIP supports C++, contributions to this project should use the C programming language when possible.
+C or HIP source code should adhere to the parts of the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) that apply to the C language.

 Scripts should remain in the `scripts/` directory and should be written in python when possible.
 For now, there is no explicit style guide for python scripts apart from trying to maintain a consistent style within each file.